neo4j-labs/llm-graph-builder/README.md

 - **Knowledge Graph Creation**: Transform unstructured data into structured knowledge graphs using LLMs.
 - **Providing Schema**: Provide your own custom schema or use existing schema in settings to generate graph.
 - **View Graph**: View graph for a particular source or multiple sources at a time in Bloom.
-- **Chat with Data**: Interact with your data in a Neo4j database through conversational queries, also retrieve metadata about the source of response to your queries.
+- **Chat with Data**: Interact with your data in a Neo4j database through conversational queries, also retrieve metadata about the source of response to your queries.For a dedicated chat interface, access the standalone chat application at: [Chat-Only](https://dev-frontend-dcavk67s4a-uc.a.run.app/chat-only).
+This link provides a focused chat experience for querying your data.

 ## Getting started